ASU-ASCEND/Fall-2022/README.md

 ## Programming Subsystem
 The six sensors will be recording data and need to be programmed to work as intended.
-The programming subsystem will take charge of the software development side of getting the various sensors (pressure, humidity, temperature) to cooperate with three subsystems Radio, Electrical, and Meteorology.
+The programming subsystem will take charge of the software development side of getting the various sensors (GPS, Humidity, Temperature) to cooperate with three subsystems Radio, Electrical, and Meteorology.

 ## Mechanical Subsystem